-- must be actually incurred by the beneficiary; - must be incurred in the project period set out in the Financial Support Agreement; - must be incurred in connection with the action as described in the proposal and the Annex of the Financial Support Agreement; - must be identifiable and verifiable, in particular recorded in the beneficiary's accounts in accordance with the accounting standards applicable in the country where the beneficiary is established and with the beneficiary's usual cost accounting practices; - must comply with the applicable national law on taxes, labour and social security. - must be reasonable, justified and must comply with the principle of sound financial management, in particular regarding economy and efficiency.
+- must be actually incurred by the beneficiary; - must be incurred in the project period set out in the Financial Support Agreement; - must be declared under one of the budget categories listed below; - must be incurred in connection with the action as described in the proposal and the Annex of the Financial Support Agreement; - must be identifiable and verifiable, in particular recorded in the beneficiary's accounts in accordance with the accounting standards applicable in the country where the beneficiary is established and with the beneficiary's usual cost accounting practices; - must comply with the applicable national law on taxes, labour and social security. - must be reasonable, justified and must comply with the principle of sound financial management, in particular regarding economy and efficiency.